xJREB/openapi-maintainability-benchmark/openapi-files/README.md

 ## TomTom Maps

 Returns maps of requested areas.
+Different zoom levels are available.
+The maps are either returned as vector tiles or square images.

 > [tomtom-map.yaml](tomtom-map.yaml)